 Higher minimum cost.
 The entry price for a bare metal server is typically higher than a small VPS or cloud instance, though the cost-per-performance ratio often favours bare metal at scale.

-๐ Managed or unmanaged โ which is right for you?
+๐ Managed or unmanaged, which is right for you?

 Read Managed vs Unmanaged Hosting Explained to understand what server management responsibility means in practice and which model fits your team.

-Database-heavy workloads where disk I/O, CPU performance, and RAM availability directly affect query speed and application responsiveness.
+| Database-heavy workloads | Disk I/O and RAM directly affect query speed |

 ๐ Is your workload ready for bare metal?